aptible/newrelic-metrics-example/README.md

 ## Notes

 * Ensure that the PostgreSQL databases are accessible from the container's network
-* The New Relic license key must remain confidential; avoid sharing it in public repositories
+* The New Relic license key and DB urls must remain confidential; avoid sharing them in public repositories

 ## License